Agoric/documentation/main/testing/end-to-end-testing.md

 });
 ```

-use this config by passing the `--configFile` flag to synpress
+Use this configuration by passing the `--configFile` flag to Synpress.

 ```bash
 EXTENSION=keplr synpress run --configFile=test/e2e/synpress.config.js